-Despite the potential for exploitation, workers accept jobs in kafala host countries oftentimes because they offer higher pay than jobs in their home countries.
+Despite the potential for exploitation, workers accept jobs in kafala host countries often because they offer higher pay than jobs in their home countries.
 Many workers then send remittances home, which the World Bank notes can help alleviate poverty in low- and middle-income countries.
 In 2019, Kuwait, Saudi Arabia, and the UAE were among the world’s top ten sources of remittances.
-Proponents say facilitating easy, legal entry to the region makes migrants less vulnerable to human smuggling.
+Proponents say facilitating easy, legal entry to the region makes migrants less vulnerable to human smuggling [PDF].
 Opponents say these legal pathways still need greater protections for workers.

 Some experts call the system inefficient, saying it stunts host countries’ economic development.
 In 2014, World Bank economist Zahid Hussein wrote that “the combination of short contracts, flat wages, and lack of internal mobility kills the incentives for migrant workers to exercise higher effort levels in production and engage in activities that enhance their human capital.”
-Hussein argues that host countries should rely less on the system and instead seek to diversify their economies and shift to high-skills-based industries.
+Hussein argued that host countries should rely less on the system and instead seek to diversify their economies and shift to high-skills-based industries.

 Do any other parts of the world use such a system?

 Abuses such as withholding passports [PDF] and illegally forcing migrants to pay for employment persist in guest-worker programs worldwide, as do predatory recruitment agencies and practices such as binding workers to one employer.
-But even these programs do not rival the kafala system for the inordinate degree of power employers have over workers, Cholewinski says, nor do they rival it for excluding workers from integrating into local society.
+But even these programs do not rival the kafala system for the inordinate degree of power employers have over workers, Cholewinski said, nor do they rival it for excluding workers from integrating into local society.